Masks are required inside all state buildings as of August 16 for all people over 2 years old. More Info

-An exhibit telling the harrowing story of one family’s escape to freedom on the Underground Railroad.
+Exhibit telling the harrowing story of one family’s escape to freedom on the Underground Railroad.
 Learn about the family and the challenges they, and many other runaways, faced.
-Explore the lives of famous abolitionists and the consequences they faced for helping runaway slaves.
+Explore the lives of famous abolitionists and the consequences they faced in helping runaway slaves.

-Historic New Castle House and Garden, the oldest house and garden tour in the nation currently in its 90th decade.
-Historic homes and gardens open for tours, historical military encampments and entertainments on the Green, food, music, carriage rides and much more.
+Historic New Castle House and Garden, the oldest house and garden tour in the nation currently in its ninth decade.
+Historic homes and gardens open for tours; historical military encampments and entertainments on the Green; plus food, music, carriage rides and more.
 For more information www.dayinoldnewcastle.com

 Annual celebration of the birthday of the Delaware State and separation from Great Britain and Pennsylvania.
 Friday night features food, bands and craft beer festival.
-Saturday’s day into night celebration features a parade, music, food, rides, encampments, community booths, arts and crafts and entertainments on Battery Park.
+Saturday’s day-into-night celebration features a parade, music, food, rides, encampments, community booths, arts and crafts, and entertainments in Battery Park.
 Evening concludes with a concert and spectacular fireworks display.
 Free admission.
 For more information http://www.sepdayde.com

-Celebrating the landing of William Penn in New Castle in 1682 and receiving the Delaware counties as part of Pennsylvania.
-Reenactments, music, historical theater, tours and evening Baroque music concert.
+Celebrating the landing of William Penn in New Castle in 1682 and his receipt of the Delaware counties as part of Pennsylvania.
+Reenactments, music, historical theater, tours and an evening Baroque music concert.
 For more information call 302-323-4453.